ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 ## Does your server need a unique IP?

-If you want to avoid security warnings in some older browsers (i.e. anything on Windows XP), you will need a unique IP for your certificate for clients that don't support [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
+If you want to avoid security warnings in some older browsers (e.g. IE 8 Windows XP and similar), you will need a unique IP for your certificate for clients that don't have [SNI support](https://en.wikipedia.org/wiki/Server_Name_Indication).

 ## Get encryption key and certificate